viettran-edgeAI/MCU/tools/pre_train/README.md

 **Use Cases:**
 - **ESP32 Online Learning**: Set to prevent memory overflow as dataset grows from user feedback
 - **Adaptive Models**: Maintain recent data while discarding outdated patterns
-- **Memory-Constrained Devices**: Essential for devices with limited RAM/storage

 **Behavior:**
 - When `addNewData()` is called and dataset size exceeds `max_samples`: